The First Christians: Jewish or Something New?

 Introduction: Did Jesus’ Followers Start a New Religion?

 When Jesus walked the earth, his followers were all Jewish.
-After his death, they continued worshiping in synagogues, following Torah, and celebrating Jewish feasts.
+They worshiped in synagogues, followed Torah, and celebrated Jewish feasts.

-Yet, by the time Christianity spread across the Roman Empire, it became a separate faith.
-How did this happen?
+Yet, by the time Christianity spread across the Roman Empire, it had become a separate faith.
+How did that happen?

 This article explores: